bmeme/memento/README.md

     Bonsaimeme S.r.l. <http://www.bmeme.com>

 COPYRIGHT AND LICENSE
-    This software is Copyright (c) 2105 by Adriano Cori.
+    This software is Copyright (c) 2105 by Adriano Cori and Bonsaimeme S.r.l.

     This is free software, licensed under:

-      The MIT (X11) License
+      The GPL2 License